20tab/UnrealEnginePython/tutorials/WritingAColladaFactoryWithPython.md

 ## Subclassing UFactory: PyFactory

 The subclassing api allows the developer to subclass any UClass (classes exposed to the UE4 reflection system).
-Unfortunately the UFactory class does not expose its methods to the reflection system, so an handy class named 'UPyFactory' is exposed by the python plugin:
+Unfortunately the UFactory class does not expose its methods to the reflection system, so an handy class named 'UPyFactory' (it ia simple subclass of UFactory) is exposed by the python plugin:

 ```python
 from unreal_engine.classes import PyFactory